xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

    Let 'R(i)' indicate the recipe which appears to the successor states of state 'i'.

-Hidden variables are all variables of the state machine other the 'state'.
+Hidden variables are all variables of the state machine other than the 'state'.
 A lexical analyzer state machine has, for example the lexeme start position, the buffer limits, the stream position, etc. as hidden variable.
-Auxiliary variables contain values of DCV variables that have been stored in previous states.

-The fundamental difference between 'R(i)' and 'V(i)' is that former is a procedure and the latter represents the values which are produced.
+The fundamental difference between 'R(i)' and 'V(i)' is that the former is a procedure and the latter represents the values which are produced.

 The simplest form of a recipe is the setting with constant values.
 For